 And if feeling lost and confused isn’t enough we also feel lonely because we find that most people don’t understand what we’re experiencing.
 We get the message- “You have so much and are so fortunate what could possibly be missing in your life?”

 I get it because I have been there and experienced these same feelings that were confusing and unsettling.
 I experienced a dark night of the soul and was really suffering even though I had SO much to feel grateful for.

-You may be longing for deeper and more meaningful relationships.
+We may be longing for deeper and more meaningful relationships.

 What meets our needs in one chapter of our life doesn’t meet our needs in the next.

-Your soul may be longing for deeper meaning and purpose.
+Our soul may be longing for deeper meaning and purpose.